Robert E. Kraut: Curriculum

-Outside of his research, Kraut is also currently teaching undergraduate, masters, and PhD courses at Carnegie Mellon University.
+Outside of his research, Kraut taught undergraduate, masters, and PhD courses at Carnegie Mellon University.
 His recent classes include the following: Communication in Groups and Organizations, Computer Supported Cooperative Work: Designing Online Communities, Social Science Perspectives in HCI, HCI Process and Theory, and HCI Undergraduate Project Course.

 His objective in Communication in Groups and Organizations is to help students learn about the communication challenges that come with group work and how to effectively resolved them.
 Students can better understand successful communication by applying data gathering and research principles in case studies and group exercises.
 His class Computer Supported Cooperative Work: Designing Online Communities is intended to provide knowledge for his students to distinguish between effective and ineffective online communities and the skills to design effective ones.
 Social Science Perspectives in HCI is a seminar-style course that covers not only the history of human-computer interaction, but also innovative findings in information systems.
 Through readings, he discusses different approaches in research and addresses the challenges that researchers face in this field of study.
 HCI Process and Theory and the HCI Undergraduate Project Course are research-based classes where Kraut engage in semester-long projects with a group of students.

 His former courses also include the HCI Masters’ Project Course and The Social Web.